Foshan Travel Guide

 Foshan is a modern city.
 It was one of the earliest ports to engage in foreign trade since China's open door policy.
 It also has become the third largest city in Guangdong Province, combining its manufacturing industries with tourism.
 In recent years, Foshan has committed its resources to further expand its vibrant tourism industry.

-The Zumiao Commercial Street is a must-go place for shopping.
+The Zumiao Commercial Street in Foshan is a must-go place for shopping.
 There are big shopping malls and plazas where all kinds of local handicrafts can be found.
 In addition, there are many famous restaurants that serve fresh, tasty local delicacies.
 Cafes, pubs and teahouses add varieties for visitors to enjoy.